onedaydoors/one-day-reviews/index.markdown

   review_url: https://www.facebook.com/onedaydoors/
   button_label: ''
 page_title: How was your experience?
-page_content: Please take a few minutes to share your experience by posting a review for our business.
+page_content: Thank you for the opportunity to serve you!
+Please take a few minutes to share your experience by posting a review online.
 page_subtitle: We would like to know!

 ---